.png)

 Protecting, Preserving and Promoting Cranston's History Since 1949

 Two large bedrooms on the second and third floors replaced the more numerous small bedrooms of the old part of the homestead.
-The rooms on the third floor on the old side of the mansion were small and many and used by William Sprague II to house many of the men who worked in nearby “Sprague’s Woods” and at the Sprague Print Works during the 1830’s.
+The rooms on the third floor on the old side of the mansion were small and many and used by William Sprague II to house many of the men who worked in nearby “Sprague’s Woods” and at the Sprague Print Works during the 1830’s before he built the nearby workers’ houses.

 The most striking feature of the mansion at first glance is the cupola high atop the new section of the mansion.
-From here the Sprague’s viewed their panorama of Cranston holdings, the orchards; vineyards; woodlands; reservoir; a railroad; a horsecar company; the Cranston Print Works Manufacturing Company and its two villages of mill houses, complete with a school, community store; boarding houses, meeting house, post office, and counting house, sometimes called the Cranston Bank and a horse racing track.
+From here the Spragues viewed their panorama of Cranston holdings, the orchards; vineyards; woodlands; reservoir; a railroad; a horsecar company; the Cranston Print Works Manufacturing Company and its two villages of mill houses, complete with a school, community store; boarding houses, meeting house, post office, and counting house, sometimes called the Cranston Bank and a horse racing track.
 They were Masters of all they surveyed.
+Besides owning one of the country’s largest textile companies, the Spragues also succeeded in politics.
+William Sprague III (1799 - 1856 ) became the governor of RI in 1838 and then became a US Senator in 1842.
+His nephew, William IV (1836 – 1915), became governor in 1860 and US.
+Senator in 1863.
+As governor, he was the first to answer Lincoln’s call for soldiers to fight in the Civil War and participated in the First Battle of Bull Run.
+He also married the socialite daughter of Salmon Chase, Lincoln’s Secretary of the Treasury.

 The Mansion has been well maintained in its original condition down through the years.
-Modern facilities have since been tastefully added making the building suitable for the use of large groups when required.
-Now restored to much of its elegance and splendor the Mansion is once again used for cultural and civic activities.
-Furnished throughout by gifts and items on loan, the Mansion holds items that belonged to the Sprague family.
+Modern facilities have since been tastefully added making the building suitable for the use of large groups.
+Now restored to much of its elegance and splendor the Mansion is once again used for cultural and civic activities as well as for private rentals.
+Furnished throughout by gifts and items on loan, the Mansion also holds items that belonged to the Sprague family.